Ethics and Malpractice Statements

 PUBLICATION ETHICS AND MALPRACTICE IN INTERNATIONAL BUSINESS EDUCATION JOURNAL

-International Business Education Journal is peer reviewed international journal committed to upholding the highest standards of publication ethics.
+International Business Education Journal (IBEJ) is peer reviewed international journal committed to upholding the highest standards of publication ethics.
 Therefore, the prevention of publication malpractice is one of the important responsibilities of the editorial board.
 To that purpose, all the actors of International Business Education Journal publication, authors, reviewers and members of the editorial team, are expected to fully adhere to our policy regarding publication ethics and malpractice, and respect the following statements:

 1. Editors should evaluate manuscripts exclusively on the basis of their academic merit.
 An editor must not use unpublished information in the editor's own research without the express written consent of the author.